Beloved-Bolide/capstone/documents/personas/persona-4.md

 2. ### Click "Get Started"
    - System Feedback: Opens registration page with a clean, simple form and privacy agreement with link to privacy policy
 3. ### Registration Form
+   - Emily fills out the form and clicks agree to privacy agreement
       - Fields:
         - Full Name
         - Email Address
         - Strong Password (with password strength indicator)
-     - Optional: Two-Factor Authentication setup (emphasized as enhancing privacy and security)
+        - Optional: Two-Factor Authentication setup
+   - System sends a verification email
+   - Emily navigates to her email
 4. ### Verification Step
-   - Email verification
    - Emily clicks the link in her email to verify her account
    - The link directs her to the apps dashboard where she is already logged in with a welcome overlay
 5. ### Welcome
-   - Guide through setup with simple instructions with skip option
+   - Guide through setup with simple instructions with skip option is displayed
    - Emily clicks skip
+   - System closes welcome overlay
 6. ### Dashboard
-   - Option to immediately upload her first document
+   - Option to immediately upload her first document displayed in middle of dashboard
-   - Clear buttons for Upload, Create Folder, Search Documents, and Settings (including security settings)
+   - Clear buttons for Upload, Create Folder, and Settings (including security settings) are displayed
+   - Search bar is displayed
+   - Sidebar navigation is displayed